COVID 19 DELAY - we are open for business but with a reduced capacity. Orders may be delayed by a few days.

 On the DVD and Download Gift Pack versions, you don't just get the show: all options are crammed with bonus alternative soundtracks and directors commentaries, English subtitles, DVD Unboxing Video featuring Matt Parker, swanky 16-page booklet full of experiments to do at home and a code to download the show for yourself in HD.
 You can also buy the t-shirts here!

 Only want a download of the show?
 Go here to buy it instantly from just £π (£3.14).
-You can also buy or rent it from iTunes, Amazon Video, Google Play, Youtube Movies, Xbox and Microsoft Store - just search your favourite platform for "Festival of the Spoken Nerd".
+You can also buy or rent it from iTunes, Amazon Video, Google Play, Youtube Movies, Xbox and Microsoft Store - just search your favourite platform for "Festival of the Spoken Nerd" or click here for the full list.

 Or buy one of these options from Maths Gear:

 - Signed DVD: includes a code sent via email for a free HD download of the show.
 DVD is in PAL format.
-Price = p196 pence = £11.93 - (NERD SALE! unsigned copies now only £8.87)
+Price = p196 pence = £11.93 - (FESTIVAL OF THE SPOKEN NERD 10th ANNIVERSARY SALE!
+Unsigned copies now only £π or £3.14)

 - Signed Luxury Download Gift Pack: we send you a special edition of the 20-page booklet, which contains a code that the recipient can redeem for a free HD download of the show.
 We also email you a second code so you can get a free download of the show too.
 The perfect gift for yourself and a friend!
 Price = p154 pence = £8.87